Invariants and Home Spaces in Transition Systems and Petri Nets: Conceptual Models: from transition systems to Petri Nets

 The dynamic behavior of Petri Nets is modeled via markings.
 A \textit{marking} $q$ is a function from $P$ to $\mathbb{N}$.
 When $q(p) = k$, it is often said that the place $p$ contains $k$ \textit{tokens}.
 A \textit{marked Petri Net} is a pair $ \langle PN, q_0 \rangle$ where $PN$ is a Petri Net and $q_0$ its initial marking.

-We dynamically progress from one state $q$ to the next $q{'}$ by \textit{enabling} \footnote{the words 'firing', 'occurring', or 'executing' are often used in the literature.} a transition $t$ from $q$ if and only if its preconditions ($Pre$) are satisfied i.e.:
+We dynamically progress from one state $q$ to the next $q{'}$ by \textit{executing} \footnote{The words 'firing' or 'occurring' are often used in the literature.} a transition $t$ from $q$ if and only if its preconditions ($Pre$) are satisfied i.e.:

 In other words, in a PN we have: $\texttt{Dom(t)} = \left\{ q \in Q \ |\ q \geq Pre(\cdot,t)\right\}$.

 We let the reader verify that regarding property \ref{prop: deterministic} and for any PN, P2 holds but not P1.